 Mincetur has been working on a tourist seal, which seeks to certify Peru as a safe area - Machu Picchu Protocols & Biosafety measures 2021

 Peruvian associations of tour operators - Canatur, AATC and APTAE as well as professional tour guide associations - Colitur, Progatur and Agotur were talking with the Peruvian government to find a solution to open tourism of the country.
-They were planning to offer travel deals and special offers for both, national and foreign tourists.

 The Inca Trail and Machu Picchu were the most popular destinations of Peru.
 There were 3,000 travellers daily.
 During the Coronavirus, these sights were affected by the tourist decrease.
 The Inca Trail and Machu Picchu were closed until 15 July for Peruvian tourists and until 1 October for foreign travelers.
 But there were travellers who had booked the Inca Trail in advance.
 All was canceled!
 The Peruvian government was looking for a solution to avoid losing tourism.
 It decided that tourists could change or postpone the Inca Trail until to 31st December 2021 depending on the spots available.